KnpLabs/php-github-api/README.markdown

     $labels = $github->getIssueApi()->getLabels('ornicar', 'php-github-api');

 List all project labels by username and repo.
-Returns an array of project labels as described in [http://develop.github.com/p/issues.html](http://develop.github.com/p/issues.html)
+Returns an array of project labels.

 ### Add a label on an issue